tranchikhang/ckhang/content/about/index.md

 I used to work as a developer for a few years, mostly with PHP at backend, Angular at frontend, sometimes .Net related stuff.
 \
 \
-I created this site to put anything that I find interesting here, from programming to things I learned at work (may be some game development related posts in the future too).
+I created this site to put anything that I find interesting here, from programming to things I learned at work (may be some game development related in the future too).